-The 8 best curling wands for thick hair in 2025, for lasting and effortlessly bouncy results
+Trust us – these are the 8 best curling wands for thick hair in that create lasting and effortlessly bouncy results

-Our beauty team have curled and waved their thick strands with an array of curling wands, but these eight came out on top.
+Our beauty team have curled and waved their thick strands with an array of curling wands – these eight came out on top

 Sennen Prickett

-While the sole purpose of the best curling wands is to make creating bouncy and defined curls a fuss-free and accessible task, even for non-hairdressers, not all are made equal - especially when it comes to styling thick hair.
-In fact, for those of us with a lot of hair, finding a tool that delivers glossy, fuss-free results that won't drop out within minutes is actually quite the mission.
-Thankfully though, like with the best straighteners for thick hair, there are tools up to the task; you just need to know what to look for.
-This is where our beauty team makes their grand entrance.
+The very best curling wands are, of course, designed to make creating bouncy, defined curls a fuss-free task, even for non-hairdressers.
+But not all are made equal, and certainly not when it comes to styling thick hair.
+In fact, for those of us with a lot of hair, thick strands, or both, finding a tool that yields glossy results that don't drop out within minutes is actually quite the mission.
+Thankfully though, like with the best straighteners for thick hair, there are tools up to the task – you just need to know what to look for.
+And this is where our beauty team comes in.

 The quick list: Our top 6

-You probably know that ghd's line-up boasts some of the best hair tools on the market and this curling wand certainly didn't disappoint.
-Dubbed one of the best curlers for short hair by the brand, we found it worked just as well on our long and thick locks, creating an array of styles from bouncy curls to loose, beachy waves.
+You probably know that ghd boasts some of the best hair tools on the market and this wand certainly didn't disappoint.
+Also dubbed one of the best curlers for short hair by the brand, we found it worked just as well on our longer, thicker lengths, creating everything from bouncy curls to loose, beachy waves.

-If you're looking for a budget-friendly option, this Remington PROluxe You curler is it.
-One of the most unique curling tongs we've ever tried on thick hair, this toolis equipped with StyleAdapt, an innovative technology that personalises its heat setting to suit your hair type and needs – essentially, it predicts which level of heat you need and sets this accordingly.
+For a more budget-friendly option, the Remington PROluxe You curler is an excellent pick.
+One of the most unique tongs we've ever tried on thick hair, it's equipped with StyleAdapt, an innovative technology that personalises its heat setting to suit your hair type and needs – predicting the level of heat you need and adjusting accordingly.

-Why do the curling yourself when you have a tool that can do it for you?
-This BaByliss tool is a styling game-changer thanks to its automatic curling technology, which creates beachy waves in just a click of a button.
-It's perfect for those who struggle to master the curling technique or (like us) who are after a lazy approach.
+Why do the curling work yourself when you could have a tool that can do it for you?
+This BaByliss tool is a styling game-changer thanks to the automatic curling technology, creating beachy waves with just a click of a button.
+It's ideal for those who struggle with the curling technique or who (like us) like a lazier approach.

-Whether you're sporting a short hairstyle or you love the loose and bouncy look, this large-barrelled Beauty Works curling tong is great.
-Promising to create classic Hollywood curls, this budget-friendly pick is sure to deliver results that make you look like you've just stepped out of the salon.
+If you love the loose and bouncy look, this large-barrelled Beauty Works curling tong is great.
+Promising to create classic-looking Hollywood curls, this reasonably-priced pick is sure to deliver results that will make your hair look as though you've just stepped out of the salon.

-If you know even a little about hair styling, you won't be surprised that Dyson's Airwrap made the list.
-This tool was not only the easiest to use out of our lineup but it also saved our tester time when completing their haircare regime.
-However, it's worth noting that this styler probably won't provide tight, ringlet curls if you have thick, extra long locks, as your hair may struggle to wrap completely around the barrel.
+Even if you only know a little about hair styling, you won't be surprised the Dyson Airwrap made our list.
+This tool was both easy to use and saved our tester time within her haircare routine.
+That said, it's worth noting that this styler probably won't provide tight, ringlet curls if you have thick and extra long locks, as you may struggle to wrap all of your hair around its barrels.

-After the team's raving review of Revamp's hair straightener brushes, we had high expectations for the brand's curling tong.
-While we like the lack of time limit of styling with mains powered hair stylers, this cordless oil-infused wand changed our perceptions of going wire-free.
-It boasts a small, light and easy to use design that made the styling process a breeze.
+Given the team's raving review of Revamp's hair straightener brushes, we had high expectations for this brand's curling tong.
+While we like the absence of the restrictions of mains powered hair stylers, this cordless oil-infused wand changed our perceptions of going wire-free.
+Its small, lightweight and easy to use design made the styling process a breeze.

 The best curling wand for thick hair overall